moreroron/yarn/README.md

 A fullstack project, based on MVC architectural pattern.

 ## Built with
-front-end: Razor (html & C# baby)
+front-end - Razor (html & C# baby)

-back-end: .Net Framework under C#
+back-end - .Net Framework under C#

-Database: SQL (using Entity Framework "code first", which enables working with a database using .NET objects)
+Database - SQL (using Entity Framework "code first", which enables working with a database using .NET objects)

-Design: original, made with Sketch
+Design - original, made with Sketch

 ## Tools: